 I like to mess with data.

-I’ve always been fond of puzzles and computers and, over time, this developed into a passion for statistical data analysis.
+I’ve always been fond of puzzles and computers and, over time, this developed into a passion for programming and statistics.
 I particularly like to develop programs that leverage statistics to automate or optimize decision-making processes and thereby prevent the human biases observed by Ariely, Kahneman, Tetlock, and their colleagues.

-My current blog deals mostly with data science, machine learning, and visualization.
-Data visualizations are an effective way to communicate the enormous heaps of information we generate these day.
-I particularly like interactive visuals, where users can freely explore patterns, unhampered by the intentions and biases of the original creators.
-Relatedly, I developed a fondness for text mining and analytics, where models and visualizations may be worth not just a thousand, but easily a million words.
-Regarding machine learning and artificial intelligence, I write about neural network applications in particular.
-I strongly believe we are at the dawn of a new age, where computer algorithms are solving global issues at an ever-increasing pace and simultaneously create new challenges, as we progressively automate our existence.
+I blog mostly about programming, statistics, data visualization, and machine learning.
+I feel data visualizations are such an effective tool for communicating the enormous heaps of information generated these days.
+Particularly the interactive ones, where users can freely explore patterns, unhampered by the intentions and biases of the original creators.
+Regarding machine learning, I write about neural network applications in particular.
+We are truly at the dawn of a new age, with computer algorithms simultaneously solving global issues at an ever-increasing pace as well as causing ethical challenges on a daily basis.